 The dawning of the Age of Aquarius ushered in a new age bolstered by a movement toward group consciousness; as a result, community life and groups have taken on a whole new form.
-There is a dynamic principle at work here regarding the evolution of consciousness, and understanding it can offer deep meaning for today’s world.
+There is a dynamic principle at work here regarding the evolution of consciousness between individuals and groups, and understanding it can offer deep meaning for today’s world.

 The swing of the pendulum, alternately emphasizing individuation and group consciousness, has been in motion since mankind first set foot on planet Earth.
 As human beings develop, this needs to happen, emphasizing during one period people’s need to get their personal ducks in a row, followed by their need to walk in a straight line with others in their community.

 During each phase, we move to a higher level of development, leveraging what we have learned from the previous phase.
 Here’s a somewhat simplified picture of how this looks.
 When humans first arrived on the scene, we were scattered hither and yon across the face of the globe, everyone pretty much keeping to themselves.
 We lived in so much fear we could barely cope with the environment, much less deal with unruly neighbors.
 We each fought the elements on our own.

 Of course we needed to team up to some extent to fight our enemies—including the weather, beasts and other clans—so we clustered in relatively small family groups.
 Even way back then we liked to isolate, but we had enough sense to cooperate with others.
 Later, as populations grew, humanity got better at coping with the elements; we became more efficient at taking care of ourselves.
 So we applied what we had learned about playing well with others, allowing us to widen our circles of human relationships.
 The pendulum swung over to focusing on creating a more enriching group consciousness.